-Allied is one of those movies great for a simple night out or a short flight.
-Not if you’re looking for gritty wartime depiction.
+Allied is one of those movies great for a simple night out or a red-eye flight.
+Not so if you’re looking for gritty wartime depiction.

-Royal Canadian Air Force Intelligence Officer Max Vatan is dispatched to Morocco to assassinate the Nazi German Ambassador.
-He is partnered with French Resistance fighter Marianne Beauséjour, whom he soon falls in love with and marries.
-After their Moroccan mission, the couple settles down in Hampstead and Marianne gives birth to a baby girl named Anna.
+Royal Canadian Air Force Intelligence Officer Max Vatan is dispatched to Morroco to assassinate the Nazi German Ambassador.
+He is also partnered with French Resistance fighter Marianne Beauséjour, whom he soon falls in love with and marries.
+After their Moroccan mission, the newly-wed couple settles down in Hampstead, and Marianne gives birth to a baby girl named Anna.
 One day, Max is ordered to execute a new mission.
-To his horror, his wife might not be whom she claims to be.
+To his horror, his wife might not be who she claims to be.

 I was of half a mind to skip writing a review for Allied.
-Reason being, I’m quite at a loss of what to say about it.
+The reason being, I’m quite at a loss of what to say about it.

 Check out my other snappy movie reviews!